ePages-de/epages-devportal/_posts/2021/2021-05-31-feathers-js-overview.md

 ### Events

-Events can be used as an alternative to directly bind hooks to services.
+Events can be used as an alternative to directly binding hooks to services.
 You can use them to execute logic on the life cycle of a service from other places in the application like this:

 {% image_custom image="/assets/img/pages/blog/images/feathers-events-snippet.png" width="80" lightbox %}

 ## Giving an example

-Now I will present a quick example for how to setup a FeathersJS API and make calls to it.
+Now I will present a quick example of setting up a FeathersJS API and make calls to it.
 For this we will create an application that creates and reads Todo items (By far the most original and unique idea!).

 ### Step 1: Install the FeathersJS CLI